IFT Notes for Level I CFA® Program

 - Laspeyres index in February 2012 = = 120.8

 - Paasche Index in February 2012 = = 120.89.

 - Fischer Index = = 121 .

-Price Indices and their Usage
+11.3 Price Indexes and Their Usage

 - Most countries use their own CPI to track inflation in the domestic economy.